-- 4.2 The University is planning to increase its teaching and research activities including two specific areas: A new School of Physics, Engineering and Technology and a new School of Architecture.
+- 4.1 The University is planning to increase its teaching and research activities including: - - A combined School of Physics, Engineering and Technology on the Science Park - A new School of Architecture on campus west - A major addition to facilities of a new student centre on campus west

 This growth will result in student numbers increasing from 20,277 in 2021/22 to 21,470 in 2025/26.
-This is in the range 1.25% to 1.50% pa, a minimum range after a period of particularly rapid growth. - 4.3 The University is also proposing to increase its level of external collaboration activity.
-A key growth area is likely to be that of University-Business/industry interaction around innovation and R&D. Several important opportunities are presently in active consideration, and at different stages in their planned stages including: - BioYorkshire and BioEconomy: The University, with its partners Askham Bryan College and FERA (formerly the Food and Environment Research Agency) has the capacity to deliver a world-leading BioEconomy cluster. - Nuclear fusion technology: The University is part of a consortium bidding for the UKAEA STEP programme for a STEP prototype reactor, linked to the University's Plasma Institute.
-The prototype fusion reactor is likely to be located at Goole, East Yorkshire, this would be a 'game changer' for UK energy generating capacity. - Robotics and Artificial Intelligence: the University has complete the construction of the Institute of Safe Autonomy, an important development in a rapidly growing and important new area of technology. - 4.4 These proposals for additional student residences, two additional academic departments and collaborative research initiatives are likely to take up the remaining land bank of 10.5ha over the next 3-4 years.
+This is in the range 1.25% to 1.50% p.a., a minimum range after a period of particularly rapid growth.

+- Additional student residences are proposed to meet the increased demands from additional students and from returners, second and third years who choose to live on campus - 4.2 The University is also proposing to increase its level of external collaboration activity.
+A key growth area is likely to be that of University-Business/industry interaction around innovation and R&D. Several important opportunities are presently in active consideration, and at different stages in their planning including: - - BioYorkshire and BioEconomy: The University, with its partners Askham Bryan College and FERA (formerly the Food and Environment Research Agency) has the capacity to deliver a world-leading BioEconomy cluster. - Nuclear fusion technology: The University is part of a consortium bidding for the UKAEA STEP programme for a STEP prototype reactor, linked to the University's Plasma Institute.
+The prototype fusion reactor is likely to be located at Goole, East Yorkshire.
+This project would be a 'game changer' for UK energy generating capacity. - Robotics and Artificial Intelligence: The University is completing the construction of the Institute of Safe Autonomy, an important development in a rapidly growing and important new area of technology. - 4.3 These proposals are likely to take up the remaining land bank of 10.5ha over the next 3-4 years.
 This is of major concern to the University.
-The educational, social and economic benefits that result from University activities will be massively curtailed by artificially constraining one of the most valuable parts of the local economy.
+The educational, social and economic benefits that result from university activities will be massively curtailed by artificially constraining one of the most valuable parts of the local economy.